 What Does Codango Do?

-Simply put, we provide a place where technologists from around the world can visit, and search for products, services, and resources.
-We then try to organize all of these resources and opinions into an easy-to-use resource guide that allows technologists to find and choose the best resources for their needs.
+Simply put, we provide a place where technologists from around the world can visit, and search for products, services, and resources peculiar to coding.
+We then try to organize all of these resources and opinions into an easy-to-use social-ready resource guide that allows technologists to find and choose the best resources for their needs.

 What Do You Hope to Accomplish?

 We not only want to make it easier for technologists to find and evaluate resources… we want to make technology exciting!
 Technology is not just a job or hobby for most people; it’s a creative outlet.
 There is nothing we love to do more than feed that passion.
 We hope to inspire technologists every day with new resources, reviews and buzz that gets their wheels turning and excited about all of the possibilities.